A Windmill Has Stood in This Quebec Town For More Than 300 Years

-From early settlement and quaint village to prosperous town and city, Pointe Claire, Quebec, is rich in Canadian history.
+From early settlement and quaint village to prosperous town and city, Pointe Claire, Quebec, is rich in history.

-Pointe Claire, Quebec, has been my beloved hometown for 70 years to date.
+Pointe Claire, Quebec, has been my beloved hometown for more than 70 years.
 Now part of the Greater Montreal region, the city of about 31,000 was settled in the late 1600s during the French regime.
 In 1710, a stone windmill was built on a point of land on the southwestern part of Montreal island, on the shore of Lac St. Louis.
 The windmill was primarily used to grind corn into meal, and occasionally for protection from hostile warriors from across the river.
 The Parish of Pointe Claire was established in 1713; the area consisted of French seigniories—farms sectioned in strips stretching inland from the water.
 Early transportation was by boat, or by horse and wagon once the Bord du Lac/Lakeshore Road was built during the 1700s.

 In 1759, British General Wolfe won the battle of the Plains of Abraham in Quebec, thus winning the area for Britain.
 The existing French settlers were allowed to keep their farms, language and civil/religious governance.

 By 1810, summer houses owned by English speaking part-time residents from Montreal lined the lakeshore.
 In 1855, the Grand Trunk Railway was built from Montreal through Pointe Claire and westward to Toronto.
 Canada as we all know became a unified country in 1867.
-(Check out this gallery of Canadian history on camera.)

 By the 1890s, the summer houses developed into more permanent communities, attracting new residents.
 For example, Swedish-born Otto Lilly and his Canadian wife and family bought the Perrier farm in Pointe Claire and moved there from the city of Montreal in 1893.
 Otto built Cedar Avenue from the edge of the water inland to the railway tracks.
 He created and sold single home lots on both sides of the road, built an English Protestant school (Cedar Park Elementary School) in 1895, and started a Presbyterian church mission in 1899.
 The congregation became Lilly Memorial Church in 1923, and Cedar Park United Church in 1955.